balineum

 Key Insights

 Our exploratory design process yielded several conceptual findings through hands-on methods.
-Paper prototyping sessions utilizing Wizard of Oz techniques revealed user preferences for tactile feedback during mode transitions, suggesting haptic pulse cues as a potential design solution.
-Final refinements introduced rotational momentum principles for intuitive menu navigation and ambient light patterns to address temporal awareness, all framed as speculative design recommendations rather than functional implementations.
-These insights remained strictly conceptual, focusing on interaction design exploration without engineering execution.
+Paper prototyping sessions utilising Wizard of Oz techniques revealed that users preferred tactile feedback during mode transitions.
+This suggested that haptic pulse cues could be a potential design solution.
+Final refinements introduced rotational momentum principles for intuitive menu navigation and ambient light patterns to address temporal awareness.
+These were presented as speculative design recommendations rather than functional implementations.
+These insights remained strictly conceptual, focusing on interaction design exploration rather than engineering execution.